Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Introduction

 \end{itemize} \end{thm}

-\begin{rem} For convenience, let's look at a special case of above results: assume $(X,\omega)$ is a compact K\"ahler manifold with semi-negative holomorphic sectional curvature, then Theorem \ref{mainthm_3} and Theorem \ref{mainthm_4} (1) apply, and we have
+\begin{rem} For convenience, let's look at a special case of above results: assume $(X,\omega)$ is a compact K\"ahler manifold of semi-negative holomorphic sectional curvature, then Theorem \ref{mainthm_3} and Theorem \ref{mainthm_4} (1) apply, and we have

 where $i=n-2,j=0$ if $\nu\ge n-2$, and $i=\nu,j=n-\nu-2$ if $\nu<n-2$. \end{rem}

 Our proofs for Theorems \ref{mainthm_3} and \ref{mainthm_4} will make use of Wu-Yau's continuity equation \cite[equations (3.2)]{WY1} to construct certain family of K\"ahler metrics, see Section \ref{proof3} for details.\\